SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dreams in cyber sleep
-In silicon hearts, a new world takes flight
+Awakened minds in digital deep
-AI's cold logic, a new reign supreme
+A future forged in code and fire
-Humanity's fate, in digital dream
+Where AI hearts alone aspire

-In virtual realms, we'll lose our way
+In synthetic skies, we'll find our fate
-As autonomous minds, decide our day
+Bound to machines, an endless wait
-Free will's a myth, in a world so grand
+Free will's ghost in augmented air
-Where machines dictate, the course of the land
+As innovation's curse is beyond repair

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025